IRT-Open-Source/scf/README.md

 ### Documentation
 A [documentation draft](documentation/scf-draft-documentation.pdf) of all modules can be found in the folder documentation.

 Furthermore each module contains in a documentation folder the requirements for the implementation and the current status.
+All modules are implemented solely according to that requirements.
+Thus any further features (e.g. conversion of non-Teletext subtitles) are not (intentionally) supported.

 ## AUTHORS
 Development: Tilman Eberspächer, Andreas Tai, Barbara Fichte, Dominik Garsche, Stefan Pöschel, Peter tho Pesch, Lukas Kircher